smapiot/piral/docs/specs/feed-api-specification.md

 ## Limitations

 The Feed Service API specification only deals with the `GET` and the `POST` endpoint for pilets.
 It does not deal with the features that use pilets or the model used by the feed service.
-It also does not deal with the API key management.
+It also does not deal with API key management.

 We recommend using a model that distinguishes between **features** and **pilets**.
 A feature has multiple pilets, where every pilet has the same name, but a different version.
 A feature may select which pilet is active and under what conditions this pilet may be shown to an end-user.
 The specific rules for each feature are also not part of this specification.